alextang809/RhyCare/README.md

    - Link project with Firebase
      - create a new project on Firebase and link the app to the project following instructions
    - Bottom navigation bar
-     - Using variable makes it possible to have different titles on app bar on different pages with a single navigation bar.
+     - Using variables makes it possible to have different titles on the app bar on different pages with a single navigation bar.

    - Useful packages/plugins/dependencies
      - “fluttertoast” package